braksator/webarchiver/README.md

 ```
 Where 'website' is the directory containing your files and 'archived' is where they will be written.

-This module exports all of it's functions so you can potentially overwrite some parts of it too!
+This module exports all of its functions so you can potentially overwrite some parts of it too!

 ## Options